Chocolate on GAPS, is it true?

 I'm here to make your day!
-The quick answer is yes, so long as digestive symptoms are gone.
+The quick answer is yes, you can have chocolate if… your digestive symptoms are gone.
 Whoohoo!

 I do have one caveat.
-Cocoa powder does contain some caffeine so if you suspect that your adrenals are fatigued you may want to limit or avoid consumption.
-The amount is rather small and for comparison there are 8.4 milligrams of caffeine per tablespoon as opposed to an 8 ounce cup of coffee which contains 95 milligrams.
+Cocoa powder does contain some caffeine, so if you suspect that your adrenals are fatigued, you may want to limit or avoid consumption.
+The amount is rather small, and for comparison, there are 8.4 milligrams of caffeine per tablespoon as opposed to an 8-ounce cup of coffee [affiliate link] which contains 95 milligrams.

 Has your gut healed enough to tolerate chocolate?
-I have several GAPS legal recipes here at the blog that contain chocolate.
+I have several GAPS legal recipes here at the blog that contains chocolate.